 Table of contents

 Reaching the furthest behind is the overarching objective of Ireland’s development co-operation.
 Ireland focuses its development co-operation on least developed countries (LDCs) and fragile contexts, particularly in sub-Saharan Africa, concentrating on social sectors and humanitarian assistance.
 Most official development assistance (ODA) is channelled to multilateral organisations and civil society organisations (CSOs).
-Ireland’s total ODA decreased in 2024 to USD 2.4 billion (preliminary data), representing 0.57% of gross national income (GNI)
+Ireland’s total ODA (USD 2.1 billion, preliminary data) decreased in 2025, representing 0.42% of gross national income (GNI).

 Policy

-A 2022 Operational Framework for Multilateral Engagement guides Ireland’s partnerships with the United Nations (UN) system, the European Union (EU) and multilateral development banks.
+An Operational Framework for Multilateral Engagement guides Ireland’s partnerships with the United Nations (UN) system, the European Union (EU) and multilateral development banks.
 Ireland provides high shares of core, flexible and multi-year funding and advocates for LDCs and fragile contexts.
-Ireland is a promoter of development education, has a Global Citizenship Education Policy and hosted a European Global Education Summit in 2022.
+Ireland is a promoter of development education and has a Global Citizenship Education Policy.
 Ireland’s first International Climate Finance Roadmap set out how it intends to meet its climate finance targets.
 A tax treaty policy contains a specific approach for developing countries.

 Findings from OECD-DAC reviews